Futuboard/Futuboard/README.md

 - Board has shared notes area for every board user to edit and read.
 - Frontpage has a list of visited boards.
+- Board can be accessed in read-only mode with a shared link.
+With a link and a password, the board can be accessed for editing.

 ## Instructions for local development